jpedr0c/42_cub3d/README.md

 <a id="About"></a>
 ## 💡 About the project
-> This project is a graphic module project of the programming school 42, where students are challenged to create a 2D game using the MinilibX graphic library.
-The objective of the game is simple: the player must control a character to collect all the collectibles in a maze and then leave through the exit door.
+> This project is an introductory 3D graphics project that is part of the curriculum at the 42 programming school.
+It challenges to write a first-person maze game using the raycasting rendering technique.
+The player can move through the maze using the WASD keys and rotate the view using the right and left arrow keys.
+This project was developed using the C programming language and the minilibx (for 3D rendering) graphics libraries.

 <br/>